 Main entry w/ salvaged door and light fixtures from former inn

-We created a series of six light fixtures for the individual cabin entries based on the local flora.
-The owner's guided the initial concept, Jeem helped me sketch the forms, and I laid out and cut them into the steel boxes:
+But some are just more fun, such as a series of six light fixtures for the individual cabin entries based on the local flora.
+The owner's guided the initial concept, Jeem sketched the forms, and Jesse laid out and cut them into the steel boxes:

 From top left (clockwise): Sugar Pine, Black Locust, Willow, Ash, Juniper, and Russian Olive.